jacksoncapper/Resty/README.md

 <pre>{"authority": true}</pre>
 <p>Before a resource is written, read, or deleted, the relationship between the authorised user and the authority user is compared.
 This is expressed as an array of values, 1 for each authority link:</p>
 <ul>
+  <li><strong>Blocked</strong> - The authorised user is blocked from the authority user</li>
   <li><strong>Public</strong> - The authorised user has no relationship to the authority user</li>
   <li><strong>Private</strong> - The authorised user is the authority user</li>
-  <li><strong>Super</strong> - The authorised user is a super-user of the authority user.</li>
+  <li><strong>Super</strong> - The authorised user is a super-user of the authority user</li>
-  <li><strong>Sub</strong> - The authorised user is a sub-user of the authority user.</li>
+  <li><strong>Sub</strong> - The authorised user is a sub-user of the authority user</li>
-  <li><strong>Semi</strong> - The authorised user is a semi-user of the authority user.</li>
+  <li><strong>Semi</strong> - The authorised user is a semi-user of the authority user</li>
-  <li><strong>Blocked</strong> - The authorised user is blocked from the authority user.</li>
 </ul>

 <h5>Security Policies</h5>
-<p>A policy is simply an array of allowable relationships that can access/affect the resource.
-Policies are associated with subject's and field's to regulate access or affect different parts of a resource.
+<p>A policy is simply an array of allowable relationships that regulate a user's ability to access or affect the resource.
 Policies are specified in the subject's or field's meta:</p>
 <pre>{"access-policy": ["private", "sub"]}
   // Both the owner and sub-users of the owner can access these resources</pre>
-<p>Only 1 relationship needs to match any of the relationships specified in the policy to pass each security checkpoint.
-When the authorised user has a blocked relationship with any authority user, this will always result in the action being denied.</p>

 <h5>Security Checkpoints</h5>
 <p>Each action has a series of checkpoints where the action will be allowed or denied.
-Each checkpoint produces a relationship, and then compares it to the relevant security policy:</p>
+A checkpoint produces a relationship, and then compares it to the relevant security policy.
+Only 1 relationship needs to match any of the relationships specified in the policy to pass each security checkpoint.
+When the authorised user has a blocked relationship with any authority user, this will always result in the action being denied.</p>
 <ul>
   <li>
     <code>GET</code>